Is the muon a third family lepton?: Families, symmetries and mass hierarchies

 We first discuss the new mass pattern appearing in the new family arrangement, as shown in Fig.~\ref{fig:masses}.
 First, we observe that the fermions in the first and second families, in blue and green respectively, have similar masses within one order of magnitude, pointing to the MeV scale and GeV scale, respectively.
 On the other hand, the third family, in red, shows a marked hierarchy between top, bottom, and muon masses.
 Numerically, the two mass ratios

 are surprisingly close.
 This can be better visualised via the ratio of ratios

 which is equal to one within 5\%.
 This observation suggests that the origin of the Yukawa couplings for the third generation, and for the other two, may be very different.
 The most likely scenario has the following features: \begin{itemize} \item A family symmetry SU(2) acting on the first two generations.
-This is broken by effective Yukawa couplings of the order $y_2 \approx 10^{-2}$ and $y_1 \approx 10^{-5}$. \item The third generation has tree-level Yukawa couplings $y_3 \approx 1$, which prevents a larger family symmetry SU(3). \item Only the Yukawa coupling of the top quark is allowed, while some new interactions communicate the electroweak symmetry breaking to bottom and muon, explaining their suppression compared to unity. \end{itemize} The mass ratio $X \sim X_{\rm tb} \sim X_{\rm{b}\mu}$ is, therefore, generated by the latter mechanism.
-We envision two model-building avenues: the Froggatt-Nielsen mechanism \cite{Froggatt:1978nt}, where lighter fermions inherit the top Yukawa via mixing to heavy fermions, and loop mass generation.
-The latter has been first used in attempts to explain the electron mass from the muon one in the early 70's \cite{Georgi:1972hy}.
-Attempts to generate all quark and lepton masses from the top Yukawa date back to the 90s \cite{He:1989er,Babu:1990vx,Rattazzi:1990wu}, but mainly failed to generate the lightest masses and to pass flavour changing neutral current (FCNC) tests.
-Our scenario is free from such issues, as only the third generation masses would need to be loop generated.
+This is broken by effective Yukawa couplings of the order $y_2 \approx 10^{-2}$ and $y_1 \approx 10^{-5}$. \item The third generation has tree-level Yukawa couplings $y_3 \approx 1$, which prevents a larger family symmetry SU(3). \item Only the Yukawa coupling of the top quark is allowed at leading order ($y_t \sim 1$), while some new interactions communicate the electroweak symmetry breaking to bottom and muon, explaining their lighter mass. \end{itemize} The mass ratio $X \sim X_{\rm tb} \sim X_{\rm{b}\mu}$ is, therefore, generated by the latter mechanism.